 A favourite past time for locals and visitors alike is strolling along the beautiful Corniche – the city beach front.
 The best part is its free, with only a very small fee payable if you want to use the private family beach area.
 There are also options to hire bikes or buggies and pedal your way along the Corniche.

 Those wanting to learn more about the history of the Emirates and Bedouin culture may want to visit the Heritage Village, located near Marina Mall.
-There are small workshops here displaying traditional handcrafts, bedouin housing and sometimes a falcon (though disappointingly not all displays are open all the time).
-While you’re down this end of town you can also check out the fairly new installment the Marina Eye observation wheel reviewed here by Bilna from Monsoon Breeze.
+There are small workshops here displaying traditional handcrafts, Bedouin housing and sometimes a Falcon (though disappointingly not all displays are open all the time).
+While you’re down this end of town you can also check out the fairly new instalment the Marina Eye observation wheel reviewed here by Bilna from Monsoon Breeze.
 The Mall itself has been transformed of late with the introduction of Bounce – a fabulous new indoor trampoline park perfect to escape the heat.

 Observation Deck at 300, situated on level 74 of Jumeirah Hotel, Etihad Towers is one of our favourite visitor stopping points.
 Amazingly good views over the city, particularity overlooking the ever expanding new presidential palace complex, and Emirates Palace.
 Tickets are a little pricey to get in at 75dhs (kids under 4 free) but your ticket includes a coffee/meal voucher making it the perfect spot to stop for morning or afternoon tea.